 Hello Seven hosted a virtual town hall event last year following the murder of George Floyd.
 The aim of the Town Hall was to reimagine small businesses moving forward from that pivotal point in history.
-If you yourself run a small business and haven’t seen it, I recommend you watch the meeting here.
+If you yourself run a small business and haven’t seen it, I recommend watching the meeting here.
 The result of the meeting was asking small business owners to sign up to the Anti-Racist Small Business Pledge (see image below).

 The Anti-Racist Small Business Pledge defines anti-racist as: “those who speak and act in ways that advance racial equity in society; the act of interrupting racism.”